Email Us

 Dreaming of a Green Christmas – The Christmas Tree Debate

-December 4, 2012 by Michael Hill
+December 4, 2012 by

-Filed under Featured, Green Living, Special Features
+Filed under Green Living, Special Features

 Dreaming of a Green ChristmasPerhaps the decision between a real or fake Christmas tree was once a contentious matter for consumers.
 But today, it seems, the decision is becoming more and more clear-cut.
 Faux fir is decking our halls.